theloosecollective/zine/README.md

 - Start a new issue by copying the previous issue folder
 - Essay files should feel like normal Typst documents

 _Example post.
-This would live in `issues/issue-001/example-essay.typ`_
+This would live in `issues/issue-001/content/example-essay.typ`.
+It represents a single article within an issue._
 ```typst
 #import "/templates/essay.typ": essay, page-title